Millenium2133/GordOS/README.md

 ---

-## Milestone Reached: Higher-Half Kernel
+## Milestone Reached: User Mode (Ring 3)

-GordOS now runs as a proper higher-half kernel, with the kernel mapped at virtual `0xC0000000` while low physical memory remains identity-mapped for hardware access.
-This is the foundation for user mode and process isolation down the line.
+GordOS can now execute code in ring 3 (user mode) and make syscalls back into the kernel via `int 0x80`.
+The full privilege separation between kernel space and user space is working — a user process ran, printed a message through the syscall interface, and exited cleanly.
+This is the foundation for real process isolation and multitasking.

 ---

 ## What GordOS Can Do

 - Boots via GRUB on real x86 hardware and QEMU
+- Higher-half kernel running at virtual `0xC0000000`
 - VGA text mode terminal with colour, scrolling, and a hardware cursor
 - PS/2 keyboard driver with full scancode translation, shift, and arrow keys
-- Interactive shell with command history and mid-line cursor movement
+- Interactive shell with command history, mid-line cursor movement, and tab autocomplete
-- Tab autocomplete for both commands and filenames/directories
+- Tab autocomplete for both commands and filenames/directories (including subdirectories)
 - Physical memory manager with bitmap allocator
 - Kernel heap allocator (kmalloc/kfree) with splitting and coalescing
 - ATA PIO disk driver
-- FAT32 filesystem: mount, list directories, read files, create, write, delete, and rename files, directory creation and navigation
+- FAT32 filesystem: mount, list, read, create, write, delete, rename files and directories
-- Higher-half kernel at virtual `0xC0000000` with identity-mapped low memory
+- Subdirectory navigation with absolute and relative path support
-- Page fault handler that prints the faulting address from CR2 and error code
+- Page fault handler that prints the faulting address and error code
 - PIT driver at 1000Hz (timer_ticks, timer_sleep)
 - RTC driver reading real wall-clock time from CMOS
+- Syscall interface via `int 0x80` (sys_write, sys_exit, sys_getpid)
+- Ring 3 GDT segments, TSS, and `jump_to_usermode`
+- `paging_map_page` with user bit support for mapping user-accessible pages
 - Shell commands: `help`, `clear`, `echo`, `about`, `ls`, `pwd`, `cat`, `touch`, `write`, `rm`, `rename`, `mkdir`, `cd`, `time`

 ---